petersuhm/Illustrating-WordPress-Dependency-Issue/README.md

-## When 2 plugins has same dependencies
+## When 2 plugins have the same dependency

 Outcome when modifying constructor of license manager included in Dummy Plugin One: